 Register now for a live conversation, “Israeli-UAE: New opportunities ahead” on December, 10th at 3.30 pm (IST) along with our friends from Techstars Abu Dhabi.

 Along with our friends from Techstars Abu Dhabi, we will be joined by a strong line-up of Emirati and Israeli speakers: Asher Siddiqui, Board Member at Sukna Ventures, Itzik Frid, CEO and Managing Partner at Takwin Labs, Fiona Darmon, General Partner at JVP, Patrick Rogers, Founder of Clara (Techstars Alumni), and moderated by Pete Swabey, Editor in chief at TechMonitor.ai.
 Register here.

 Applications for Techstars Tel Aviv are open until December 20, 2020.
 If you want to be part of our 2021 class you can apply here.

 Hilla Ovil-Brenner is managing director of the Techstars Tel Aviv Accelerator.
 A serial entrepreneur in the high-tech industry for the past 20 years, she is a true believer in innovation and team spirit.
 Hilla specializes in turning dreams into reality through passion, experience, and skill.
 She was named one of the top 100 influential people in the hi-tech ecosystem by geektime.
 Hill is the Founder of Yaazamiyot, the biggest female founders group in Israel.

-Vijay Tirathrai is a serial entrepreneur, early stage investor and has served as a leader of notable global organizations.
-He has made a lifelong mission to help other entrepreneurs to succeed through compassion, thought leadership and networks.
-Vijay is currently the Managing Director of the Techstars Hub71 Accelerator based in the Middle East.
+Vijay Tirathrai is a serial entrepreneur, early-stage investor and has served as a leader of notable global organizations.
+He has made a lifelong mission to help other entrepreneurs to succeed through compassion, thought leadership, and networks.